FAQs

 How is Women for Women International funded?

-Women for Women International is funded by individual contributions, including donors and sponsors, in addition to support from foundations, corporate contributions, government grants, and pro bono services.
+Women for Women International is funded by individual contributions in addition to support from foundations, corporate contributions, government grants, and pro bono services.

 For further information about Women for Women International's financial statements, please click here.